-In the interest of efficiency, the application process includes two parts.
-First, UNCTAD member States of Africa are invited to present, by 24 February 2022, the names and email addresses of qualified candidates to the secretariat through their permanent mission in Geneva.
-Second, these candidates will be contacted by the secretariat to complete an application online; the application process must be completed by 3 March 2022.
+In the interest of efficiency, the application process is divided into two parts.
+First, UNCTAD member States in Latin America and the Caribbean are invited to present, by 3 May 2022, the names and email addresses of qualified candidates to the secretariat through their permanent missions in Geneva.
+Second, these candidates will be contacted by the secretariat to complete an application online; the application process must be completed by 10 May 2022.
 It is therefore advisable that this information be submitted as soon as possible.
-Member States of successful candidates will be notified of the decision of UNCTAD following the selection committee meeting to be held on 10 March 2022.
+Member States of successful candidates will be notified of the decision of UNCTAD following the selection committee meeting to be held on 17 May 2022.